-This recipe is based on one from a local bakery called Texas French Bread.
+Hyde Park Fudge Cake is based on a recipe from a local bakery called Texas French Bread.
 They named the cake after their neighborhood, Hyde Park, which is located near the U.T.
 Campus.
-It’s a nice area, but I don’t get over there much and am happy TFB was nice enough to share the recipe, which according to the Statesman, is one of Austin’s top 10 dishes.
+It’s a nice area, but I don’t get over there much and am happy Texas French Bread was nice enough to share the recipe.
+According to the Statesman, it is one of Austin’s top 10 dishes.

 This cake is very simple.
-Given the funky 1/3 measurements, I supposed TFB makes these cakes three at a time.
-The original measurement for the egg is “2 2/3 egg”.
-I made some other small adjustments as well such as using buttermilk in place of sour milk and using a mixture of coffee and water for the coffee.
+Given the funky 1/3 measurements, I supposed Texas French Bread makes these cakes three at a time.
+The original measurement for the egg is “2 2/3 egg” so maybe the high yield recipe called for 8 eggs.
+Or maybe they just measure eggs by weight and were converting.

 The icing came together beautifully and had the perfect texture and sheen.
 Since I don’t have a double boiler, I used a metal bowl set over a saucepan of simmering water.

 Happy Birthday, Karen!
 I’m sending this cake to work so I guess Todd’s co-workers are celebrating your birthday this morning.

 5 1/3 ounces bittersweet chocolate

 2/3 cup shortening (see my note about substituting butter)

 2 large eggs plus about 3 tablespoons of a lightly beaten egg

 1 1/3 cups water (or use a mixture of coffee & water or all coffee)